tharindupr/BaiCoin/README.md

 The rest is the same as Bitcoin.
  - 20 coins block reward to symbolize 20th Amendment to the Sri Lankan consitution.
- - 2019 blocks to retarget difficulty to symbolize the appoinment of president loku sir.
+ - 2019 blocks to retarget difficulty to symbolize the appoinment of president Loku Sir.

 The immediately useable, binary version of the BaiCoin client sofware will be released soon.